FlavScents AInsights Entry for 2,6-Dimethyl Pyrazine (CAS: 108-50-9)

 - Molecular Weight: 108.14 g/mol

-2,6-Dimethyl pyrazine is a heterocyclic aromatic organic compound characterized by a pyrazine ring substituted with two methyl groups at the 2 and 6 positions.
-This structure contributes to its distinctive nutty and roasted aroma, which is significant in flavor and fragrance applications.
+2,6-Dimethyl pyrazine is a heterocyclic aromatic compound characterized by a pyrazine ring substituted with two methyl groups at the 2 and 6 positions.
+This structure contributes to its distinct nutty and roasted odor profile, which is significant in flavor and fragrance applications.

 Citation hooks: FlavScents; PubChem; FEMA